ministryofjustice/hmpps-spring-boot-sqs/README.md

 ## Publishing Locally (to test against other projects)

-* Firstly bump the version of this project in `lib/build.gradle.kts` e.g. increase the minor version by 1 and add `-beta` to the version number.
+* Firstly bump the version of this project in `build.gradle.kts` e.g. increase the minor version by 1 and add `-beta` to the version number.
 * Then publish the plugin to local maven

 ```